AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/EdgeRoutine scenarios and sample code.md

 # EdgeRoutine scenarios and sample code

-This topic describes the scenarios supported by EdgeRoutine \(ER\) and test instructions.
+This topic describes the scenarios that are supported by EdgeRoutine \(ER\) and test instructions.
 ER is a lightweight and serverless computing environment that can run custom JavaScript code on Alibaba Cloud Content Delivery Network \(CDN\) nodes.
-Provided with more than 2,500 CDN edge nodes deployed across the world, ER supports programmable CDN and serverless services that can be automatically deployed and consumed from the nearest CDN node.
+Provided with more than 2,500 CDN edge nodes deployed across the world, ER supports programmable Alibaba Cloud CDN and serverless services.
+These services can be automatically deployed and consumed on responsive CDN nodes that are closest to clients.

 ## Prepare the CLI environment